 The first words found in the Bible introduce us to the Creator of all things through astronomy when it states, "In the beginning God created the heavens and the earth."
 (Genesis 1:1, HBFV).
-They boldly declare that sometime in the distant past an all-powerful Being created all the celestial objects we view at night.
-This article will look at references to astronomical phenomena found in God's word.
+They boldly declare that sometime in the distant past an all-powerful Being created all the astronomical objects we view at night.
+This article will briefly review a few references to astronomy found in God's word.

 Astronomy, in general, is the study of celestial bodies and the universe as a whole.
 It includes the study of stars, planets, galaxies and other objects that are beyond the atmosphere of earth.
 God's word does reference several objects, such as planets and constellations, found in what we today call space.